dirty-south-supercomputing/technicalreports/README.md

 # Dirty South Supercomputing Technical Reports

-Imagining ourselves to be some kinds of academic or who knows what, we at DSSCAW endeavor to produce quality writeups of various projects with which we are involved.
+Imagining ourselves to be some kinds of academic or who knows what, DSSCAW endeavors to produce quality writeups of various projects with which we are involved.
 Papers are only released if permission is given by our clients, but they are not allowed editorial control.

 The Makefile generates one PDF per paper.
 I'm most recently using [XƎTEX](https://tug.org/xetex/) 3.14159265 and